 Although things may change in the future, in my experience, administrators at this point look for candidates with some teaching experience.
 Not always required, but teaching experience is a plus.
 You do not have to be a seasoned teacher, but it helps to have some experience with teaching models, methodology, diverse populations, etc. Please remember that teaching experience may include tutoring, Sunday school, camps, etc. Just because you have not taught at a public or private school doesn’t mean you do not have teaching experience.

-A state valid teaching certificate is something virtual public schools look for.
+A state-valid teaching certificate is something virtual public schools look for.
 Depending on your qualifications, the needs of the school, and your situation, they may accept an educator statement of eligibility.
-Still, it is essential to check with the human resources office to make sure you meet the minimum requirements for the job as it varies from district to district.
+Still, it is essential to check with the human resources office to ensure you meet the job’s minimum requirements, as it varies from district to district.

 In my experience, after being part of several hiring committees, teachers with multiple certifications are preferred for most positions.
-Depending on the school, as a virtual teacher, you may teach several different preps or classes.
+Depending on the school, you may teach several preps or classes as a virtual teacher.
 Having multiple certifications makes you a more versatile and valuable teacher.
 The needs of the school change every year and sometimes every semester.
 Having teachers with multiple certifications makes it easier to serve the student body.
-For example, if you are certified in English, Math, and Physical Education (P.E), you may teach two sections of P.E., 2 of English, and 2 of Math.
-Next year, if the students’ needs change and the demand for courses change, you may teach only English, only Math, or only P.E.
+For example, if you are certified in English, Math, and Physical Education (P.E), you may teach two sections of P.E., 2 of English and 2 of Math.
+Next year, if the student needs change and the course demand changes, you may teach only English, Math, or P.E.

-Not all virtual teaching jobs are through the state or the department of education.
-Nowadays, there are many independent companies hiring teachers to teach multiple classes, skills, and workshops online.
+Not all virtual teaching jobs are through the state or the education department.
+Nowadays, many independent companies hire teachers to teach multiple classes, skills, and workshops online.
 In addition, many teacher entrepreneurs (Teacherpreneurs) have decided to share their knowledge and skills.
-They simply work for themselves, offering classes, workshops, or coaching through different online platforms such as Zoom or Instagram.
+They work for themselves, offering classes, workshops, or coaching through online platforms such as Zoom or Instagram.

-Most online teaching companies are looking for a bright, exciting personality to engage kids and learners throughout an entire lesson.
+Most online teaching companies look for a bright, exciting personality to engage kids and learners throughout an entire lesson.

 I hold a Bachelor’s in Foreign Language Education (Spanish), a Master’s in Instructional Design & Technology, and. a Master’s in Educational Leadership.
 I have been teaching for over 16 years, of which I spent 7 in the face-to-face (brick and mortar) classroom and 9 in the virtual world.

 During High school, I volunteered at a local Elementary School teaching Spanish.
 While attending the College of Education at my University, I interned at a Middle School and later at a High School.
 I quickly realized I loved teaching Middle School.
-My first job was teaching Spanish to middle schoolers (6th, 7th, and 8th graders).
+My first job was teaching middle schoolers (6th, 7th, and 8th graders) Spanish.
 In addition, I stayed in touch and tutored my previous students while they attended high school.
 I tutored a group of 10 high school kids regularly.

 Once I became a Public School Virtual Teacher, I mainly taught high school students (9th, 10th, 11th, and 12th graders).
-As the program grew, I continued to teach high schoolers, but we added middle schoolers.
+I continued to teach high schoolers as the program grew, but we added middle schoolers.
 Last year, the program continued to grow, and our district implemented an Elementary Virtual Spanish curriculum for kids (K-5th).
 Nowadays, I teach students from Kindergarten through 12th grade.
 I truly enjoy the diversity and versatility of such a range of ages, abilities, and interests.

-In addition, independent teaching platforms and companies are constantly looking for teachers to teach a diverse array of classes and skills.
+In addition, independent teaching platforms and companies are constantly looking for teachers to teach diverse classes and skills.
 In this case, you may not need any teaching credentials or certification.
-Instead, you will teach things that you are passionate about while they do most of the promotion and marketing work.
+Instead, you will teach things you are passionate about while they do most of the promotion and marketing work.

-In my experience, the number one requirement to become a successful virtual educator is to have an innovative and engaging personality.
+In my experience, the number one requirement to become a successful virtual educator is an innovative and engaging personality.
 You should also have good organizational and communication skills.